Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Limitations

+Our study has several limitations.
+We are primarily studying Reddit; other platforms may have different sets of rules.
+We are also focusing on English and text-only posts; violations in other languages or in other forms, such as images and videos, may face different challenges.
+Furthermore, our survey study is limited to volunteer content moderators from the \textit{r/AskHistorians} community.
+While we anticipate that the insights gained from the moderation experience might have broader applicability across communities and for other moderators, the extent of generalization remains uncertain without further study.

-Our study comes with several limitations.
-We are primarily studying Reddit.
-Other platforms may have different set of rules and thus face different challenges.
-Moreover, our study and findings are grounded in the set of Reddit moderation rules rather than the frequency of their violations.
-Consequently, we lack information regarding which rules moderators encounter most frequently and which rules they want additional assistance with.
-In addition, our model testing is limited to one-shot and few-shot contexts as opposed to other strategies, such as interactive teaching.
-It is possible that different rules require different strategies.
+Moreover, our study and findings are grounded in the set of Reddit moderation rules rather than the frequency of their violation.
+Consequently, we lack information regarding which rules moderators encounter most frequently and for which rules they want additional assistance.

+In addition, our model testing is limited to one-shot and few-shot contexts, as opposed to other strategies, such as interactive teaching and Chain-of-Thoughts.